jolynch/website/content/posts/jimmy_johns_and_web_services.md

 Most sandwich places are absolutely terrible at efficiently processing my sandwich order.
 They have limited workers that constantly context switch and are entirely unable to pipeline (looking at you Subway).
-[Jimmy Johns](https://www.jimmyjohns.com/), however, is wonderfully efficient and a model for all other sandwich places.
+[Jimmy John's](https://www.jimmyjohns.com/), however, is wonderfully efficient and a model for all other sandwich places.

-In this post I will explore how Jimmy Johns operates as a high performance web (micro)service might.
-When I worked at Yelp in San Francisco, I spent a great deal of time eating at Jimmy Johns, and a non trivial reason for that is that it was so *efficient* at processing orders.
+In this post I will explore how Jimmy John's operates as a high performance web (micro)service might.
+When I worked at Yelp in San Francisco, I spent a great deal of time eating at Jimmy John's, and a non trivial reason for that is that it was so *efficient* at processing orders.
 I would show up and there would be a queue of 20-50 people, but I still got my sandwich in record time (a few minutes).
 At least the one near Yelp's SF office achieved this by operating as